cendol recipe

 Step 2: Cook the Cendol (Green Jelly Noodles)

 Next, cook the panda flavoured jelly noodles by boiling one and a half cups of water in a pot with a panda leaf and a spoonful of sugar, and melt the noodles in that liquid.
 Transfer water to a boiling point then add the Cendol noodles and allow it to cook until they get soft and much more chewier.
-After cooking them, fry them then and carefully remove them from the pan; wash them in cold water so that they cool.
-It also assists in preserving the shape and quality of the noodles in the cooking process.

 Step 3: Assemble the Dessert